 YouTrack only requests the second factor for password-based logins.
-If you use an authentication method that is supported by a third-party auth module, like Google or GitHub, the second factor is not required.
+If you use an authentication method supported by a third-party auth module, like Google or GitHub, the second factor is not required.
 Many of these services support 2FA as well, so you can still protect your account when you log in with these auth modules.
-You just need to set up 2FA for your account in the service that is supported by the auth module.
+You just need to set up 2FA for your account in the service supported by the auth module.

 If you are a member of a group for which 2FA is required, you must set up a second authentication factor for any auth modules that support login with a username and password.
 You can either delete your password-based credentials and continue to log in with third-party authentication or set up 2FA for your account as described here.

 Basic authentication for the Hub REST API with username and password doesn't work with 2FA enabled.
 You can still use a permanent token to authenticate without having to disable 2FA.
 For more information, see Manage Permanent Tokens.